pthan1/readme/README.md

 ## Abstract

 Web application that helps the user choose the next book to read based on a book the user likes.
-The goal of this project was to implement at least one self though technology by creating an interactive web application, in this case the user can log in and create a reading list.
+The goal of this project was to implement at least one self taught technology by creating an interactive web application, in this case the user can log in, search a book by title, see recommendations and create a reading list.

 ## Technologies